codebymatt/rosetta/README.md

 and outputs HTML.
 In an ideal world I'd use it as part of another project, but regardless of whether I get that far I'm going to enjoy digging into the challenges involved.

-My initial plan is to try and parse Markdown source into an abstract syntax tree, and then convert that AST into HTML.
+My initial plan is to try and parse Markdown source into an abstract syntax tree of some sort, and then convert that AST into HTML.
 I'll start with a *subset* of GitHub flavoured Markdown; I use GitHub's Markdown on a near daily basis, and if I want to use this elsewhere I probably won't have need for a full Markdown feature set.